TerrificChristie/My-First-Data-Analysis-Repo/Onyx Car Insurance Claims Report/README.md

 ![](claim_top10.png)

-The data was later split into three tables with an additional two tables to represent the top 10 and the least 10 brands based on insurance claims amount.
+The data was later split into three tables with an additional two to represent the top 10 and the least 10 brands based on insurance claims amount.
 This is to allow further data transformation.

 ![](claim_least10.png)